Jiachuan-Wang/blog/_posts/2025-09-12-Neurodynamics notes.md

-For a singe pulse, suppose the duration is short:
+For a single pulse, suppose the duration is short:

 $$